 - TABLE WINE is generally sold only to locals and not exported.

-Of particular note is that Piedmont does not use a regional IGT designation.
+Piedmont does not use a regional IGT designation.
 But IGT is very important in Tuscany.
 The category “Super Tuscan” is an IGT, for example.
 Winemakers blend familiar international red grapes such as Cabernet Sauvignon and Merlot.
 This modern marketing strategy has been wildly successful.

-Name of Place vs. Name of Grape
+Italian Wine: Name of Place vs. Name of Grape

 A source of label confusion is the name of a place versus the name of a grape.